sberl/supersid/docs/SuperSIDonWindows.md

 Identify the available audio library / host API / audio device / sample rate combinations.
 If you have grep available, you can filter the results.

 The [Thesycon USB Descriptor Dumper](https://www.thesycon.de/eng/usb_descriptordumper.shtml) may give you some insights about the device capabilities.
-I.e. supportde sample rate and bits per sample.
+I.e. supported sample rate and bits per sample.

 If your proprietary sound card software has configuration options to select microphone input or line input, select the line input.<br/>
 If your proprietary sound card software has configuration options, deselect all sound effects, set 16 bit and the desired sample rate (48000, 96000 or 192000).<br/>